pago/reactive/README.md

 - [ ] Make it small
 - [ ] Stable release

-## Current Status
+## Current State of the Project
 - [x] Works with Preact & React
 - [x] Very little boilerplate on top of React (JS: none, TS: minimal `r`)
 - [x] Observable values
 - [x] Efficient derived values
 - [x] Works with Suspense
 - [x] Works with React.Context (through `inject`)
+- [x] Concurrent Mode Safe (!) (as far as I can see, Expert review would be great)
+- [x] Reuse your existing Hooks in a Reactive Component through `fromHook`
 - [x] Doesn't show any wrapper components in React DevTools
 - [x] Perfect for incremental adoption into existing projects (use the pragma comment for per-file adoption)
 - [ ] `ref` has an `update` method when deriving a new value from an old.
 If it sticks, it should be possible to use with `reactive`, `toRef` and `toRefs` as well.
 The current `reactive` implementation is mostly needed for `props` handling (readonly).
 - [ ] Related to the above: `reactive` in Vue accepts and bends over `ref` values.
 Should we do the same?
 How would that look like in TypeScript?
 - [ ] TypeScript: Do we really need `r`?
 Can we adapt the `JSX.Element['type']` property to include our kind of components?
-- [ ] Do we want React Hooks interop?
-Can we have it? (special implementation for Context, similar concept should work with everything else, too)
 - [ ] If we want to have an excellent incremental adoption strategy, do we also need a Hook that takes a `ref` to enable usage in Hooks components?
-- [ ] Lifecycle callbacks (do we really need them?)
+- [ ] Lifecycle callbacks (do we really need them?
+All can be replicated in user-land if needed)
 - [ ] Svelte-style store API (drop it? merge useful aspects in?)
 - [ ] Rx.js interop?
 Useful?
 - [ ] Optimized Preact implementation (by tapping into its plugin API)